 The first is Voodoo Blood from Massive Attack which features an incredible performance from Rosamund Pike.
 This video is up there with UNKLE’s Rabbit In Your Headlights for disturbing subterranean visuals.

-Next is Wide Open from The Chemical Brothers with Beck on vocals; one of the most engaging and clever pieces of work I’ve seen in a while – look for the Chemical’s very subtle cameo.
+Next is Wide Open from The Chemical Brothers with Beck on vocals; one of the most engaging and clever pieces of work I’ve seen in a while – look out for the Chemical’s very subtle cameo.

 There is a fascinating making of video that shows how the effects were achieved and the amount of work that went into making this piece of art.